This post will help you understand what copyright is and what your limits are when it comes to copyrighted work.

 Even though copyrighting applies to many different ideas and concepts, most people have a more critical question: what can’t be copyrighted?
 In other words, you can’t prevent others from using or duplicating them in any way.
 That’s because copyrighting also collides with other laws, norms, and regulations.

-Below are the six things you can’t copyright.
+Below are the five things you can’t copyright.

 1. Any government work.

 We mentioned earlier that all countries have different copyright laws.
 However, most of them agree on one thing – all government works are in the public domain.
 In other words, you can copy government work and share it with other people.